8.3.5. ipalnumber.cpp With string Iterators

 }

 A string object represented as a sequence of squares.
-The <kbd>begin()</kbd> function returns an iterator pointing to the first character in the string.
-The end() function returns an iterator that points to one character beyond the last character in the string.
-Having an iterator point to a character after and outside the string makes it easier to use a for-loop process the characters in the string.
+The 'begin()' function returns an iterator pointing to the first character in the string.
+The 'end()' function returns an iterator that points to one character beyond the last character in the string.

-5. Return the reversed string
+5. Returns the reversed string.